boltdesignsystem/bolt/apps/bolt-site/content/20-docs/50-concepts/10-standards/00-frontend-architecture-principles.md

-# Bolt Frontend Guidelines and Coding Standards
+# Bolt Frontend Architecture Principles

 **Part 1.
 Component Reuse and Composition**
 1. Frequently used components should be the easiest ones to reuse and extend.